 - The recipient has received a scholarship from another institution (excluding those specified for research expenditures).

-- If he/she proceeds to a more advanced level of education without receiving approval for an extension of the period of the scholarship.
+- If he/she proceeds to a more advanced level of education without receiving approval for an extension of the period of the program.

 (2) Traveling Costs